Morris86/Open-Source-Practice-Project/doc/project_description.md

 General Constraints: Due to limited time and resources, we might be unable to create a full-fledged web application; it might not be able to manage high-traffic flow.
 The website would only work on Localhost.

 Goals: Create a fully functional aesthetic webpage that's easy to use, with an excellent user interface and straightforward navigation.
+With fool proof system to prevent user errors.

 (4) System Architecture